jnomad21/Portfolio/README.md

 My site is hosted here: jasonmcgrath.netlify.app

 My portfolio is built with HTML(30%) CSS (43%) and JavaScript (27%).
-It has a splash page for entry with JS for the entry process.

 UI/UX DESIGN:
 I wanted to have some unifying theme so I went with a water theme (Splash page water drop, rain drops for background video, darker blue color pallette)

+SPLASH PAGE:
+splash page for entry to homepage built with JS for the entry process.

 NAV BAR
 I opted to build a side nav bar vs the traditional top nav bar.